Azure/azure-functions-python-worker/README.md

 - Publish your Python functions using the consumption (serverless) plan
 - Build, test, debug and publish using Visual Studio Code
 - Triggers / Bindings : Event Grid, Event Hubs, IoT Hub
-- Create and edit functions in the Azure Portal

 # Get Started